LilyTronics/lily_data_logger_software/readme.md

 * Upgrade pip: python -m pip install --upgrade pip
 * pip install -r requirements.txt

+Ubuntu:

+* For installing wxPython you require the GTK development lib:
+  `sudo apt install libgtk-3-dev`

 In `tests` is are several scripts for running the unit tests.
 Test reports are written to `unit_test/test_reports`.